Kurrawong/kurra/README.md

 ### Library

-You can also install `kurra` as a Python library.
+You can also install `kurra` as a Python library for used of its functions in other applications

 ```bash
 pip install kurra